osFERPHY/CS2-Research-KM/README.md

 This project was developed strictly as an educational artifact to study low-level systems programming.
 The primary learning objectives include:

-1. **System Boundaries:** Understanding how Windows separates User Mode (UM) and Kernel Mode (KM), and how data is securely routed across this boundary using IOCTLs.
+1. **System Boundaries:** Understanding how Windows separates User Mode (UM) and Kernel Mode (KM), and how data is routed across this boundary using IOCTLs.
 2. **Memory Interaction:** Exploring how external diagnostic tools interface with the memory space of a secondary process.
 3. **Real-Time Processing:** Architecting non-blocking, multi-threaded feature loops (e.g., memory scan → decision matrix → action execution) without degrading main thread performance.
 4. **3D Mathematics:** Implementing World-to-Screen transformations using view matrices and vector mathematics.